woojiahao/woojiahao.github.io-archive/about.md

 ---
-title: Portfolio
+title: About Me
-layout: home
+layout: post
+permalink: /about/
+published: true
 ---
-# About Me
 **Woo Jia Hao is a software engineer based in Singapore**, currently studying at Singapore Polytechnic, pursuing a diploma in information & technology.